 The University operates a scheme whereby employees can opt to receive childcare vouchers in return for sacrificing part of their salary.
 As vouchers are non-taxable and exempt from National Insurance, significant savings can be made.

-- Joining or leaving the scheme or amending the amount of vouchers you require, must be done directly with Computershare (not payroll) and, to comply with salary sacrifice rules, must be before the start of the month.
-To meet Computershare deadlines you will need to sign up at least 2 days before the end of the month before your first deduction.
+- Leaving the scheme or amending the amount of vouchers you require, must be done directly with Computershare (not payroll) and, to comply with salary sacrifice rules, must be before the start of the month.

 - The maximum deduction depends upon your tax rate; it is £243 for basic rate taxpayers and £124 for higher rate taxpayers.
 Computershare ask you to enter your gross income when you register.
 The University has to confirm with Computershare that this is correct and some employees, who appear to be higher rate taxpayers and thus limited to £124, will actually be basic rate taxpayers once items such as salary sacrifice pension contributions are taken into account.
 If this is the case, the University will amend your tax rate with Computershare and contact you directly to let you know and give you the opportunity to amend your vouchers.
 (The payroll department also has to carry out an annual Basic Earnings assessment for employees who joined the scheme after 6th April 2011 to determine their tax rate).